RayKlefstad/ICS45c/README.md

 ## Submission

-All submissions will be done through [Gradescope](https://www.gradescope.com/).
-Open the Gradescope page and select `HW1`.
+All submissions will be done through [GradeScope](https://www.gradescope.com/).
+Open the GradeScope page and select `HW1`.

 First, we need to make sure that we commit all of our changes we made!
 In a terminal inside your project folder,